Azure/azure-iot-device-ecosystem/kits/getstarted/p-nucleo-azure1.md

 See [Manage IoT Hub][lnk-manage-iot-hub] to learn more on how to send cloud-to-device messages from IoT Hub.

-# Trigger remote firmware update using Direct Methods and monitor device status with reported properties
+# Trigger remote firmware update using Direct Methods and monitor device status with Reported Properties
 The application support firmware update procedure; when triggered, it stops its normal exection, download and install a new firmware version.
 By using [direct methods][lnk-direct-methods], it is possible to trigger firmware update procedure using iothub-explorer; open Node.js command prompt and insert the following commands: